Arnaud-de-Grandmaison-ARM/arm-learning-paths/content/learning-paths/cross-platform/sme2/5-SME2-matmul-asm.md

 value.
 Depending on the ``M``, ``K``, ``N`` dimension parameters, ``main`` will allocate memory for all the matrices and initialize  ``matLeft`` and ``matRight`` with random data.
-The actual matrix multiplication implementation is provided thru the ``IMPL`` macro.
+The actual matrix multiplication implementation is provided through the ``IMPL`` macro.
 It will then run the matrix multiplication from ``IMPL`` and compute the reference values for the preprocessed matrix as well as the result matrix.
-It then compares the actual values to the reference values and report errors (if any).
+It then compares the actual values to the reference values and reports errors (if any).
 Last, all the memory is de-allocated before exiting the program with a success or failure return code.

 ### Compile and run it